CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Events/Events/EntityLivingDeath.md

 You can, of course, also [import](/AdvancedFunctions/Import/) the class before and use that name then.

 ## Event interface extensions
-PlayerDeathDrops Events implement the following interfaces and are able to call all of their methods/getters/setters as well:
+EntityLivingDeathEvent implements the following interfaces and are able to call all of their methods/getters/setters as well:

 - [ILivingEvent](/Vanilla/Events/Events/ILivingEvent/)
 - [IEventCancelable](/Vanilla/Events/Events/IEventCancelable/)